When is the best time for me to submit my application?

 What if issues arise with my host family after I am abroad?

-You don’t need to apply for a visa.
+You don’t need to apply for a visa for a program under 90 days.
 As a U.S. citizen, you’ll simply enter into one of the 26 Schengen countries (which includes Spain) with your valid U.S. passport as a tourist and will be allowed to stay in the Schengen Area for up to 90 days within a 180-day period.

 For more information on the Schengen area, please visit the U.S. Department of State's website.

 Are there resources to help start my program?

 You’ll receive an InterExchange Child Care Guide, Activities Guide, and Home Orientation Guide before departing the U.S. Upon arrival into Spain, our international cooperator will provide a ‘Welcome Pack' with Spain-specific resources on how to approach au pairing and how to adjust to your new environment.

 You will always have at least one day (if not the whole weekend) off for free time.